Get Answers to all your Questions

 \mathrm{P}\left(\mathrm{E}_{1}\right)=\frac{4}{52}

-\mathrm{So}, \mathrm{P}\left(\mathrm{E}_{2} \mid \mathrm{E}_{1}\right)=\frac{3}{51}$
+\mathrm{So}, \mathrm{P}\left(\mathrm{E}_{2} \mid \mathrm{E}_{1}\right)=\frac{3}{51}

 When 2 kings are taken out, there are 2 kings and 50 cards left.
-Therefore, probability of drawing a king when two kings have been taken out is:
+Therefore, the probability of drawing a king when two kings have been taken out is:

-P\left(E_{3} \mid E_{1} \cap E_{2}\right)=\frac{2}{50}$
+P\left(E_{3} \mid E_{1} \cap E_{2}\right)=\frac{2}{50}

 When 3 kings are taken out, 1 king and 49 cards are left.

-\mathrm{P}\left[\mathrm{E}_{4} \mid\left(\mathrm{E}_{1} \cap \mathrm{E}_{2} \cap \mathrm{E}_{3} \cap \mathrm{E}_{4}\right)\right]=\frac{1}{49}$
+\mathrm{P}\left[\mathrm{E}_{4} \mid\left(\mathrm{E}_{1} \cap \mathrm{E}_{2} \cap \mathrm{E}_{3} \cap \mathrm{E}_{4}\right)\right]=\frac{1}{49}

-Probability that all 4 cards are king is:
+The probability that all 4 cards are king is:

-\\\left.\mathrm{P}\left(\mathrm{E}_{1} \cap \mathrm{E}_{2} \cap \mathrm{E}_{3} \cap \mathrm{E}_{4}\right)=\mathrm{p}\left(\mathrm{E}_{1}\right) . \mathrm{P}\left(\mathrm{E}_{2} \mid \mathrm{E}_{1}\right) . \mathrm{P}\left(\mathrm{E}_{3} \mid \mathrm{E}_{1} \cap \mathrm{E} 2\right) . \mathrm{P}\left[\mathrm{E}_{4}\right]\left(\mathrm{E}_{1} \mathrm{NE}_{2} \cap \mathrm{E}_{3} \mathrm{NE}_{4}\right)\right]$ $=\frac{4}{52} \times \frac{3}{51} \times \frac{2}{50} \times \frac{1}{49}=\frac{24}{52 \times 51 \times 50 \times 49}$ \\$=\frac{1}{13 \times 14 \times 25 \times 49}$ \\$=\frac{1}{270725}$
+\\\left.\mathrm{P}\left(\mathrm{E}_{1} \cap \mathrm{E}_{2} \cap \mathrm{E}_{3} \cap \mathrm{E}_{4}\right)=\mathrm{p}\left(\mathrm{E}_{1}\right) . \mathrm{P}\left(\mathrm{E}_{2} \mid \mathrm{E}_{1}\right) . \mathrm{P}\left(\mathrm{E}_{3} \mid \mathrm{E}_{1} \cap \mathrm{E} 2\right) . \mathrm{P}\left[\mathrm{E}_{4}\right]\left(\mathrm{E}_{1} \mathrm{NE}_{2} \cap \mathrm{E}_{3} \mathrm{NE}_{4}\right)\right] \\\\=\frac{4}{52} \times \frac{3}{51} \times \frac{2}{50} \times \frac{1}{49}=\frac{24}{52 \times 51 \times 50 \times 49} \\=\frac{1}{13 \times 14 \times 25 \times 49} \\=\frac{1}{270725}

 Posted by